How to Use a Project Management Framework to Improve DEI [UPDATED]

 3. Waterfall

-Waterfall is another incredibly common project management framework that most organizations have at least heard of to some degree.
+Waterfall is another widely used project management framework that most organizations have at least heard of.
 However, what does it mean in practice?
 Waterfall is a more traditional and “predictive” framework, meaning that the requirements are known, and the degree of change is relatively low.
-Waterfall involves planning a project from beginning to end, without any one particular project phase beginning until the previous has been completed.
+Waterfall planning involves planning a project from beginning to end, with no phase starting until the previous phase is complete.

 How Waterfall Can Help with DEI Initiatives

-The Waterfall method is useful for planning and executing DEI initiatives and improvement programs with clear and known goals, objectives, and requirements.
-This particular framework is best for well-established DEI committees and project teams that must execute a project, such as a corporate training program, with clear start and end dates to launch the program.
+The Waterfall method is useful for planning and executing DEI initiatives and improvement programs with clear, well-defined goals, objectives, and requirements.
+This framework is best suited for well-established DEI committees and project teams that must execute a project, such as a corporate training program, with clear start and end dates for launch.

 Improve and Execute Your DEI Initiatives with Ease